42 Things to do in Long Beach, WA

-There’s something to be said for a sea breeze.
+There’s something to be said for a cool sea breeze.
 Revitalize yourself with a walk on the beach.
+Find some sand dollars or clam shells while you relax on 28 miles of pristine silver sand.

 Bring a shovel and pail along!
 If you’re a passionate sand architect, be sure to join the fun during Sandsations.

-You’ll often see colorful kites drifting above the beach.
+You’ll see lots of colorful kites flying above the beach.
 Why not join in the fun?
+Build one or buy one, either way you’re going to have a fantastic time!

 Surf perch fishing is a favorite activity on the Peninsula!
 Just be sure you have your fishing license.
 You can pick one up at Dennis Company in downtown Long Beach.